 Elior UK is an award-winning contract caterer.
-We primarily provide food services to a number of sectors including business and industry, education, defence, leisure and care.
-We have a large and diverse workforce with 13,000 staff at over 1,250 sites and are ranked in the Sunday Times Top 25 Best Big Companies to work for 2015.
+We primarily provide food services to several sectors including business and industry, education, defense, leisure and care across our brands of Elior UK - Taylor Shaw, Caterplus, Lexington and Edwards & Blake.
+We partner with a broad range of food and non-food suppliers who source from various locations nationally and across the globe.
+We have a large and diverse workforce with 10,000 colleagues at over 1,200 sites.

-We're a subsidiary of Elior Group, which operates in 13 countries, employing 106,000 staff, and takes care of 3.8 million customers every day.
-The Group has a management team in each country and overall operations are led by Philippe Salle, the Group Chief Executive Officer.
+We're a subsidiary of Elior Group, where 97,000 employees feed millions of people daily in 20,250 restaurants on three continents.
+The Group has a management team in each country and overall operations are led by Philippe Guillemot, the Group Chief Executive Officer.
 Catherine Roe, the Chief Executive of Elior UK and her board of directors, oversee operations within the United Kingdom.